Eurken42/42Projects/README.md

 # Cursus @ 42 Lausanne

-This repository contains all my projects from [42 Lausanne](https://www.42lausanne.ch/).
+Hello 👋, this repo contains all my projects from [42 Lausanne](https://www.42lausanne.ch/).

 ## Table of Contents